Democratic Alliance Media Liaison Officer

 Lindiwe Mazibuko is a South African politician and Member of Parliament (MP).
-She is the National Spokesperson for the Democratic Alliance (DA) and the Shadow Minister of Rural Development and Land Reform (see May 18th blog on SA political parties).
+She’s the National Spokesperson for the Democratic Alliance (DA) and the Shadow Minister of Rural Development and Land Reform (see my May 18th blog on SA political parties).
 The DA is South Africa’s only major opposition party to the ruling African National Congress (ANC).

-Born April 9, 1980 Lindiwe Mazibuko is South Africa’s fourth youngest parliamentarian, a “rising star in Parliament”, and a possible future DA leader.
-On September 27th Lindiwe Mazibuko announced her candidacy for the highly regarded DA post of Parliamentary Leader.
+Born April 9, 1980 and South Africa’s fourth youngest parliamentarian, Lindiwe Mazibuko is a “rising star in Parliament” and a possible future DA leader.
+On September 27 Lindiwe Mazibuko announced her candidacy for the highly regarded DA post of Parliamentary Leader.
 Athol Trollip (fluent in Xhosa) now holds that post which is considered “a springboard to leadership of the DA”.

 Today, by publicly endorsing Athol Trollip for Parliamentary Leader, Dene Smuts (Senior DA Member of Parliament) dealt Mazibuko her first major blow since she announced her candidacy for the coveted position.

 A 2007 graduate of the University of Cape Town, Mazibuko wrote her honors dissertation thesis on the Democratic Alliance.
 To complete her dissertation, she spent time researching Helen Zille and her tenure as DA Leader and Mayor of Cape Town.
 Currently Zille is the Premier of the Western Cape, a member of the Western Cape Provincial Parliament, leader of South Africa’s opposition DA political party, former Mayor of Cape Town, and a former journalist and anti-apartheid activist.